 Dumfries & Galloway is celebrating its abundance of wildlife in the Wild Seasons Festival - see their website by clicking here.

 However, Barend's visitors need not go far to see some of Scotland's finest wildlife - you can see a lot just sitting on your chalet's balcony or verandah!

-The wildlife in and immediately surrounding Barend is varied and plentiful - roe deer, badgers, rabbits, and the iconic red squirrels are regularly seen.
+The wildlife on or immediately surrounding Barend is varied and plentiful.
+Roe deer, badgers, rabbits, and the iconic red squirrels are regularly seen.

-Red squirrels are extinct in large parts of England and Wales, and are under threat in their remaining territories.
+Red squirrels are extinct in large parts of England and Wales, and under threat in their remaining territories.
 At Barend, helped by a consistent and sustained feeding programme, they are flourishing.
 You would be unlucky indeed if you failed to see this charming animal rushing about the treetops or skipping over the grass when you visit Barend.
-There are feeding boxes and a bench outside Reception for those who are especially keen to spot them.

-- In Spring, the air is alive with the sound of drumming of woodpeckers, preparing for the breeding season.
+In Spring you frequently hear the drumming of woodpeckers, preparing for the breeding season.
 We have both Green Woodpeckers and Great Spotted Woodpeckers.

 In Summer you will see our resident Mute Swans gracefully gliding round our own Barend Loch with their cygnets - one year they produced eight.
 And all year round you will see the elegant Buzzards sweeping and circling overhead and hear their evocative cry.
 Truly unforgettable.

 We don't like lists, so we will be brief.
 Some of the more unusual birds you may see at Barend include Ospreys, Peregrine Falcons, Siskins, Long Tailed Tits, Tree Creepers, and Nuthatches.
 Down by the loch you will see a large variety of ducks, geese and wildfowl.
 Also at the loch you may be lucky enough to see otters.